StoneStepsInc/StoneStepsWebalizer/README.md

-Note that `log_format` cannot be used verbatim in `NginxLogFormat`, which expects only variable names listed on a single line, without the single quotes that allow `log_format` spam multiple lines.
+Note that `log_format` cannot be used verbatim in `NginxLogFormat`, which expects only variable names listed on a single line, without the single quotes that allow `log_format` span multiple lines.
 For example, the following `log_format` configuration: